sogartar/faqap/README.md

-# Fast Approximate Quadratic Assignment Problem
+# Fast Approximate Quadratic Assignment Problem Solver

 This is a Python implementation of an algorithm for approximately solving quadratic assignment problems described in